Obama returns fire at Republicans over gas prices

 He also wants to expand tax incentives for electric cars and alternative-fuel trucks to $10,000 from the current $7,500 and fund research into vehicle and battery technology.
 Much of the proposed policy was previewed in the president's 2013 budget and would require approval from a Congress mired in gridlock.

-(Additional reporting by Alister Bull and Patricia Zengerle; Editing by Mary Milliken and Anthony Boadle)
+(Additional reporting by Alister Bull and Patricia Zengerle; Editing by Mary Milliken and Bill Trott)